 More Than You Ever Wanted to Know About the Frugalwoods Family

-We’re a couple of ex-urban, rookie homesteaders finding contentment on 66 acres in central Vermont along with our daughter and dog.
+Welcome!
+We’re ex-urban, rookie homesteaders finding contentment on 66 acres in rural central Vermont along with our daughter and dog.
 Extreme frugality made this dream a reality; now we’re charting a life of purpose beyond the 9-5.
 And trying to figure out what to do with a massive crop of rhubarb…

-If you want to dive right into our extreme frugality and early retirement content, may we recommend:
+If you want to dive right into my extreme frugality and early retirement content, may I recommend:

 And, you can sign-up for our email list to make sure you get all of our posts delivered hot and fresh to your inbox: